Fish poison tree; Piscidia erythrina; Piscidia piscipula

 Jamaica dogwood is not recommended for human use, and should never be taken without a doctor's close supervision.
 Animal studies have shown that Jamaica dogwood may promote sleep, relieve pain, reduce smooth muscle spasms, relieve cough, and reduce fever and inflammation.
 However, it is also potentially toxic.

-The Jamaica dogwood root bark is sold in pieces about 1 - 2 inches in length and 1/8 inch in thickness.
+The Jamaica dogwood root bark is sold in pieces about 1 to 2 inches in length and 1/8 inch in thickness.
 There is considerable variation in the chemical constituents of Jamaica dogwood from different geographic regions.
 Jamaica dogwood is also available in liquid extract and tincture forms.

 How to Take It